jackkershaw/my-coding-progress/Coding journey so far.md

  - 16 May: 2 hours on Javascript challenges on codewars
  - 17 May: 2 hours on Codewars
  - 20 May: 1 hour on Codewars
  - 21 May: 1.25 hours on daily challenges site, 0.25 hours on DOM manipulation notes and 0.5 hours on javascript freecodecamp, then 1 hour on Codewars.
-Need to focus on one thing next time but was tired this time too.
+Need to focus on one thing in future but was tired this time too.
- - 22 May:
+ - 22 May: 1 hour on codewars
+ - 24 May: 0.5 hours on codewars and FAC lunch and learn
+ - 25 May: 1 hour on codewars, reached 6 kyu :)
+ - 26 May:
  - Next: See [Todoist](https://todoist.com/app/)

 See notes so far: